Edidevi/VLAN-L3-Troubleshooting-P3/index.md

   - "Use prior service desk findings to guide your starting point — avoid robotic layer-by-layer checks when the fault area can already be narrowed down."
   - "Always verify SVI IP addresses match the expected first usable address in the subnet — incorrect SVIs silently break inter-VLAN routing."
   - "A mismatch between end device default gateways and SVI addresses means traffic will never reach its destination, even if all other config is correct."
-  - "The <code>show ip interface brief</code> command is a quick and effective way to spot SVI IP address misconfigurations."
 ---